 Specific Questions to Ask Your Doctor

 What is my best option for treating

-Should I try fertility medications or medical procedures before in vitro fertilization (IVF)?
+Should I try fertility medicines or other procedures before IVF?

-What procedures or surgeries may help treat my infertility?
+What other procedures may help treat my infertility?

 What are the benefits and side effects of these procedures?